kubeflow/blog/_posts/2025-02-16-synthetic-data-using-kfp.md

 ### Frameworks for Creating Synthetic Data

 This post focuses exclusively on open source frameworks.
-Some data cannot be sent to the cloud, so some cloud-based SDG solutions are not always a good fit.
+Some data cannot be sent to the cloud, so some cloud-based synthetic data generation solutions are not always a good fit.
-For data already in cloud, we can use other cloud-based frameworks.
+For data already in cloud, we can use other cloud-based frameworks to generate synthetic data.

 Synthesizers are motivated by multiple factors, but in this context, our focus remains on generating synthetic data for on-premise use.

 So, what framework did we (initially) choose?
 Currently, we are using the open source version of [SDV](https://sdv.dev/),